In this article you will find:

 There is a great deal of debate regarding the quality of corn as an ingredient in dog food.
 Many veterinarians claim that corn provides a valuable source of digestible carbohydrate and dietary fiber for dogs.

 In fact, many veterinarians sell dog food products in their clinics that are made with high quantities of grain, including corn-based ingredients.
 As a grain, corn can be used in a variety of different ways.
-Below you will find a list of definitions for different corn-based ingredients as defined by The Dog Food Project and the American Association of Feed Control Officials (AAFCO):

 - Corn Bran – The outer coating of the corn kernel; an inexpensive source of fiber that serves primarily as a filler ingredient to add bulk to lower quality pet foods.